harjotsinghparmar/ROI/README.md

 ROI - Return on Investment is an all inclusive python package for maketing analytics.
 The first release focuses on cohort analysis.
-The plan is to slowly include more analysis, as the package grows.
+The plan is to slowly include more analyses, as the package grows.

 ### Installation:
 ---